Standards of Accountability

 Ensuring that trust involves the following measures:

-- Having the University's financial statements audited every year by an independent accounting firm (most recently, Ernst and Young).
+- Having the University's financial statements audited every year by an independent accounting firm.

 - Maintaining our non-profit educational 501(c)(3) tax status with the Department of Treasury, Internal Revenue Service(IRS), assuring full deductibility of gifts which meet their requirements, and permitting periodic IRS audits to certify compliance.